raspberrypilearning/tree-life-simulator/en/step_5.md

 --- /task ---

 The **Tree Feller** sprite will move through the forest from left-right and back again until it has felled enough trees.
-We need an operator so the **Tree Feller** knows it has collected enough trees when the number of trees needed equals zero.
+Use an operator so the **Tree Feller** knows it has collected enough trees when the number of trees needed equals zero.

 --- task ---